You’ve been waiting all year for your upcoming ski holiday to Meribel and the now the reality of having to get organised is kicking in…

-You’ll spend the best part of each day in your ski gear, changing your thermals and mid layers once, twice or maybe three times during the week.
+You’ll spend the best part of each day in your ski gear.
+You may change your thermals and mid layers once, twice or maybe three times during the week.
 Evenings are often very relaxed, particularly when staying in a fully catered chalet.
-You may want to pack one outfit for an evening out on the chalet staff night off.
+You may want to pack one outfit for an evening out on the chalet staff nights off.
 Other than that, there will be nothing more inviting after a long day on the slopes than your comfy clothes.
 To be worn for an evening by the fire, re-telling stories of the days adventures.

 Ski / Snowboarding Clothing